RHVoice/RHVoice/doc/en/Compiling-on-Windows.md

 pip install scons lxml
 ```

-## Compilation
+## Getting the source code

 After installing the dependencies, we can proceed to compiling.

 To clone the source, we can go in two possible ways:

-1. One liner
+1. One line
     ```bash
     git clone --recursive https://github.com/RHVoice/RHVoice.git
     ```

-2. in steps:
+2. Step by step:
     ```bash
     git clone https://github.com/RHVoice/RHVoice.git
     cd RHVoice
     git submodule update --init
     ```

+## Compilation

 To start compilation, execute the command: